nervosnetwork/ckb/rpc/README.md

 ### Type `Capacity`

 The capacity of a cell is the value of the cell in Shannons.
-It is also the upper limit of the cell occupied storage size where every 100,000,000 Shannons give 1 byte storage.
+It is also the upper limit of the cell occupied storage size where every 100,000,000 Shannons give 1-byte storage.

 This is a 64-bit unsigned integer type encoded as the 0x-prefixed hex string in JSON.
 See examples of [Uint64](#type-uint64).